Maori, English And French

 The southside of Quail Island was the site of New Zealand's only leprosy quarantine colony form 1906-1925.
 When Antarctic exploration was at its peak in 1901-1929, the island was used to quarantine and train dogs and ponies for Scott and Shackleton's expeditions.

 Nowadays the 81 hectare island is used as a recreational reserve and can be easily explored in a day.
-A ferry service runs from Lyttelton to the island return and the island provides the perfect spot for a day picnic or simply enjoy the many walks available.
+A ferry service runs from Lyttelton to the island return and the island provides the perfect spot for a day picnic or to explore the walking track.

 Situated 15km from Akaroa, Okains Bay is the largest eastern bay on Banks Peninsula.
 Safe swimming beaches, estuary and beachside camping ground provide an idyllic setting to getaway from it all.